Tayyaba-Akbar956/Physical_AI_And_Humanoid_Robotics_Book/README.md

-# RAG Chatbot for Physical AI & Humanoid Robotics Textbook
+# Physical AI & Humanoid Robotics Textbook with RAG Chatbot

 An intelligent chatbot that helps students with the Physical AI & Humanoid Robotics textbook using Retrieval-Augmented Generation.